If you are reading this blog, I am assuming you are feeling some level of uncertainty or anxiety about choosing a college major.

 It provides an outside exposed to the students and certainly clear so many doubts that the student might be having about the major he/she is thinking to pursue their career with.

 This certainly helps in giving a basic idea about the major you are thinking to pursue.
-It clarifies your doubts and gives you some insides about your major.
+It clarifies your doubts and gives you some insides into your major.

 Can you change your major?